This Year's Love (song)

 "This Year's Love" is a song by British singer-songwriter David Gray from his fourth studio album, White Ladder (1998).
 Originally released as the album's first single on 29 March 1999, it was re-issued on 5 March 2001.
 The single peaked at number 20 on the UK Singles Chart and number 27 on the Irish Singles Chart.

-Gray himself makes an appearance in the film of the same title.
-"This Year's Love" and a previously unreleased track, "Monday Morning", is featured on the film's soundtrack.
-"This Year's Love" also appears in the films The Girl Next Door, Crazy/Beautiful, Wimbledon, and Heart Eyes.